• Skip to main content

 Unit studies are created using living books, not textbooks.
 Look for quality living books in both fiction and non-fiction.
 I would definitely include picture books in this unless your kids are much older.
 Picture books are an effective way to learn throughout elementary school.

-When you are preparing for your unit study, look to see what you might want to use from the library.
+When preparing your unit study, look to see what you might want to use from the library.
 Check out a group of library books around your theme, ordering them ahead of time if needed.

 5. Plan Unit Study Activities